arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 }
 ```

-By uploading this scketch to your Portenta, you will program both Cores M4 and M7 at once to blink randomly the Gren and Blue LEDs.
+Now that the code is done, you need to upload it to both of the cores of the Portenta.
+With this program, you will be able to program both Cores (M4 and M7) using the same sketch.

-This solution allow you to program both cores by using only one sketch.
+Once the code is in the M4 and M7 Cores, you should be able to see the Blue and Green LEDs of the Portenta board blinking with different sequences.

 # Conclusion